-A: The partnership with the Lindner College of Business helps the online Master of Science in Health Informatics provide a more balanced education, with a special emphasis on business intelligence and data analytics that many other programs do not offer.
+A: The partnership with the Lindner College of Business helps the online Master of Health Informatics provide a more balanced education, with a special emphasis on business intelligence and data analytics that many other programs do not offer.

 Q: What makes health informatics such a promising career field?